What The Web Looks Like Without Any Blocking Measures

 Anyone reading this probably has measures in place to cleanse their web experience of invasive garbage.
 But maybe it’s been a while since those protections were lowered, and maybe you haven’t seen what the modern web really looks like today.
 What do normies see when they open a browser?
 Well, it isn’t good.
 And things have only decayed since the last time I ran a naked browser.

-I configured a stock GNU/Linux environment with a standard Firefox (non-ESR) without any addons and no blocking measures beside Firefox’s built in Enhanced Tracking Protection defaults.
+I configured a stock Linux environment with a standard Firefox (non-ESR) without any addons and no blocking measures beside Firefox’s built in Enhanced Tracking Protection defaults.
 To the best of my knowledge, the system did not have any other filters configured.
 I then took it through a gauntlet of common sites visited by the cattle.
 It reveals to us how their access to information can be so poor.

 Bars vying for attention